hashicorp/terraform-provider-nomad/website/docs/r/namespace.html.markdown

 Nomad auto-generates a default namespace called `default`.
-This namespace cannot be removed, so destroying a `nomad_namespace` resource where `name = "default"` will cause the namespace to be reset to its initial configuration.
+This namespace cannot be removed, so destroying a `nomad_namespace` resource where `name = "default"` will cause the namespace to be reset to its default configuration.

 ## Example Usage